starlightromero/starlightromero/README.md

 ███████    ██    ██   ██ ██   ██ ███████ ██  ██████  ██   ██    ██
 ```

-### Intrigued and energized by digital privacy, blockchain, and automation pipelines, Starlight aims to develop systems that revolutionize the ways that companies and societies work.
+### Intrigued and energized by digital privacy, infrastructure, and automation pipelines, Starlight aims to develop systems that revolutionize the ways that companies and societies work.

 # How to Connect